TheGreenPig/Apate/README.md

 Click the key button or press <kbd>Ctrl</kbd> + <kbd>Enter</kbd> to send the message.

 **Note:**

-- The hidden message should turn *italic* if you did it right
 - There can't be a string after the hidden message.
 The second `*` should be the last character.

 ## Passwords